blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 <img src="/images/notes/machine-learning/training-versus-testing/positive-intervals.png" class="center">

-The way to vary the different dichotomies is by choosing two line segments --- of which there are again $N + 1$ --- at which to place the interval ends.
+The way to vary the different dichotomies is by choosing two line segments---of which there are again $N + 1$---at which to place the interval ends.
 For this reason, the growth function is:

 $$ \growthfunc(N) = {N + 1 \choose 2} $$